Take Fast Action to Address Time-Critical Alarms

 Integration with Spok Care Connect®:

 As the global leader in healthcare communications, Spok offers health systems a broad suite of integrated solutions.
-In addition to Spok clinical alerting, this spans communication tools for contact center management, web-based employee directories, on-call scheduling, speech recognition, emergency and incident management, secure texting, critical test results management, and paging.
+In addition to Spok clinical alerting, these spans communication tools for contact center management, web-based employee directories, on-call scheduling, speech recognition, emergency and incident management, secure texting, critical test results management, and paging.

 Spok clinical alerting allows for additional patient information from the EHR to be delivered along with the message from third-party systems such as nurse call.
 This helps the clinician by giving additional clinical context for these messages, such as patient name, diagnosis detail, and physician observations.
+Using alarm surveillance technology, care teams can also use smartphones to remotely view real-time patient data (including waveforms) from the various patient care devices.